utep-cs-systems-courses/project2-buzblink-dianasramz/README.md

 ## Getting Started

 Inside this repository you will find two directories:
 1. The 'demos' directory contains sample programs for you to review and learn from.
 These example programs are a great starting point in understanding how to program the MSP430 microcontroller.
+See the readme in the demo directory on how to compile and run the demo programs.
 2. The 'project' directory should contain the source code for your toy.

+## What Should Be In Your Repo

+Your project will be graded on the following items:
+* Source code for your toy (only .c and .h files).
+* A README containing a description of your toy, how to compile it, how to run it, and how to use it.
+* A Makefile with appropriate rules to build and clean your toy.